seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 ### SCENE I. Paris.
 The KING's palace.

 *Flourish of cornets.
-Enter the KING, attended with BERTRAM, PAROLLES, and Two Lords*
+Enter the KING, attended with divers young Lords taking leave for the Florentine war; BERTRAM, and PAROLLES*

 **KING**
 Farewell, young lords; these warlike principles
 Do not throw from you: and you, my lords, farewell:
 Share the advice betwixt you; if both gain, all
 The gift doth stretch itself as 'tis received,
-And is enough for both.
+And is enough for both. ...

 **First Lord**
+...
 'Tis our hope, sir,
 After well enter'd soldiers, to return
 And find your grace in health.